Select one below to see program details offered at that location

 Please enter a ZIP code to find locations near you.

 The field of health information technology is evolving — its challenges are driven by continuous regulatory changes and new technologies.
 The Bachelor of Science in Health Administration with a concentration in Health Information Systems* degree program will help you gain the skills to design, manage and secure health information systems and electronic records.
-Find out how University of Phoenix can help you prepare to enter information systems in health care.
+Find out how the health care informatics program at University of Phoenix can help you prepare to enter information systems in health care.

 *Maryland residents completing this program will earn a Bachelor of Science in Health Administration with an emphasis in Health Information Systems.